-If you feel bewildering about the difference between rotary and reciprocating compressors for choosing your new AC or refrigerator, you have come to the right place.
+If you feel bewildered about the difference between rotary and reciprocating compressors for choosing your new AC or refrigerator, you have come to the right place.

-Before choosing rotary compressor or reciprocating compressor, you should be well acknowledged of the features of an ideal compressor!
-There’s no such thing present in the world which can be rightly judged without using it.
+Before choosing a rotary compressor or reciprocating compressor, you should be well acknowledged of the features of an ideal compressor!
+There’s no such thing present in the world that can be rightly judged without using it.
 The same thing goes for the compressor.

-However, for your better understanding, make it clear that the most efficient compressors are silent, tightly packed, work all day without electricity and never cease to run.
-To select between rotary vs. reciprocating compressor, first, understand the fundamental differences between their working techniques and the applications.
+However, for your better understanding, make it clear that the most efficient compressors are silent, tightly packed, work all day without electricity, and never cease to run.
+To select between rotary vs. reciprocating compressors, first, understand the fundamental differences between their working techniques and their applications.

 As these two compressors have the single aim of creating compressed air, you need to choose the most suitable one for ascertaining the best performance.
 This guide is particularly beneficial for selecting the best air compressor to support your operation.

 |Flow of Air||In the rotary compressor, the rate of airflow is relatively high as 3000 m3/ minute.||In the reciprocating compressor, the air-flow rate is low as 300 m3/ minute.|

 |Air supply||For effective running of the rotary compressor, a continuous air supply is required.||In a reciprocating compressor, the supply of air is used for intermittent purposes.|

 |Operation Speed||The speed of operation in the rotary compressor is high.||The operational speed of the reciprocating compressor is low.|

 |Compressor size||Considering the refrigerant discharge, the size of the rotary compressor is small.||For a similar kind of discharge, the size of the reciprocating compressor is relatively large.|